 - Learning Outcomes

-- Develop knowledge of major theories of the state and key issues in the politics of gender and sexuality
+- Critically examine the politics of gender and sexuality

-- Think critically about the relationship between the state and emancipatory social change
+- Think critically about the role of the state in emancipatory social change

 - Develop skills for clear and effective intellectual argumentation